new - Animal forum

 Interesting fact: In the 19th century, this cat was known as the "fire cat".
 Also, they will ignore a live sparrow even if this is within reach.

-Image of the flat-headed cat by Alessio Marrucci, licensed under GFDL
+Image of the flat-headed cat by Alessio Marrucci, licensed under GFDL You can help spreading the word about this animal by liking it on facebook

-one comment - Permanent Link
+Permanent Link

 Monday 13 August 2007 Palla's cat

-Palla's catPalla's cats (Otocolobus manul) are small animals which range in the rocky areas and deserts from Iran to China and Mongolia.
+Palla's catPalla's cats (Otocolobus manul) are small cats which range in the rocky areas and deserts from Iran to China and Mongolia.
 The Palla's cat's appearance a bit unusual with a broad head, tiny ears, big eyes, and stocky limbs.
 The Palla's cat's coat is longer than any of its relatives, and it is not of uniform color.
 It can be light-gray or a combination of yellow and brown.

 It can be extremely silent when stalking.
 Its ability to move stealthily makes it a good predator.
 It is known to sneak up on its prey even with very few plants to hide in.